Skip to contents

 ncal

 Length of the burn-in period for training the scorecaster.
-If rolling = TRUE, it is also used as the length of the trailing windows for learning rate calculation and the windows for the calibration set.
-If rolling = FALSE, it is used as initial period of calibration sets and trailing windows for learning rate calculation.
+If rolling = TRUE, it is also used as the length of the trailing windows for the learning rate calculation and of the windows for the calibration set.
+If rolling = FALSE, it is used as the initial period of the calibration sets and of the trailing windows for the learning rate calculation.
+Defaults to 10.

 rolling

-If TRUE, a rolling window strategy will be adopted to form the trailing window for learning rate calculation and the calibration set for scorecaster if applicable.
-Otherwise, expanding window strategy will be used.
+If TRUE, a rolling window strategy will be adopted to form the trailing window for the learning rate calculation and the calibration set for the scorecaster if applicable.
+Otherwise, an expanding window strategy will be used.
+Defaults to FALSE.

 integrate